 The IB Mission: The International Baccalaureate aims to develop inquiring, knowledgeable and caring young people who help to create a better and more peaceful world through intercultural understanding and respect.
-To this end the organization works with schools, governments and international organizations to develop challenging programmes of international education and rigorous assessment.
-These programmes encourage students across the world to become active, compassionate and lifelong learners who understand that other people, with their differences, can also be right.
+To this end the organization works with schools, governments and international organizations to develop challenging programs of international education and rigorous assessment.
+These programs encourage students across the world to become active, compassionate and lifelong learners who understand that other people, with their differences, can also be right.

 The IB learner profile: